-If Deep Work, Atomic Habits and Digital Minimalism were all focussed upon how to improve myself – this book is definitely focussed upon how I can improve my business.
+If Deep Work, Atomic Habits, and Digital Minimalism were all focussed on how to improve me – this book is definitely focussed on how I can improve my business.

 If I just compare the number of notes I’ve made from this book as compared to the others – this may well perhaps stand as the longest;

 This is one of those books that you don’t ‘read’ per se – you study them.

 My routine is that I will go on a walk and fire up Zenkit and take notes where and when I think there is something to take away or learn from it.

 Then I’ll either immediately action it (by sending an email to Lydia) or it’ll simmer in my mind and I’ll start working on it over the next few days.

 This book is undoubtedly a true operating manual for how to run a business better.

 Given I’ve never read a book about how to actually run a business – this book has had a huge impact on me.
 Although I’m not confident that any of my entrepreneurial friends like me who haven’t had a ‘career’ to speak of have either.